Entering the interviewing and offers stage of the job search.

 - Whether you are interviewing through On-Campus Recruiting or not, be sure to know your recruiting rights and responsibilities before you interview.

 - You should also be aware of the recruiting policies and procedures expected for employers.

 - If you have questions about MIT’s recruiting policies or how to handle a difficult situation with an employer, let us know.
-Email us or schedule an appointment on CareerBridge.
+Email us or schedule an appointment on Handshake.

 - Practice, practice, practice.
 A mock interview with a career advisor can be helpful — especially if you’ve never interviewed before.
 Mock interviews are 50 minute one-on-one appointments.
 We'll ask you common interview questions and offer constructive feedback about your responses.

 - Once you have an offer you hope to accept, there may be pieces of it you'd like to negotiate, such as start date, salary, relocation reimbursements, signing bonus, or even elements of a non-disclosure agreement.

 - Navigating multiple opportunities or offers requires strategy and honesty.
 It's best to be candid with employers about your situation and your needs, and you should never accept a job unless you intend to take it.